maticnetwork/nightfall-sdk/README.md

 ### Branches pattern

-We're following the github flow standard.
-So we have the master branch that is our releasy ready branch and for features and bugfixes we use the following:
+We're following the GitHub flow standard.
+So we have the master branch that is our release ready branch and for features and bugfixes we use the following:

 TBD...